simengineering/rsyslog/README.md

 Rsyslog master log receiver deployment.

-Builds a rsyslog vm from Oracle 8 and configures as a receiver using the custom local5 facility.
+Builds a rsyslog vm from Oracle 8 and configures as a receiver.